michaellauuu/michaellauuu.github.io/_pages/about.md

 </p>

 <p style="font-size: 18px;">
 My research interests are in machine learning in healthcare, multimodal models and representaiton learning.
-I am interested in improving multimodal representation that will lead to better clinical tasks performance, including disease diagnosis, treatment recommendation and progression prediciton.
+I am interested in improving multimodal representaiton that will lead to better clinical tasks performance, including disease diagnosis, treatment recommendation and progression prediciton.
 </p>